8 Common Reasons to See a Therapist

 Mental illness can take the joy out of daily activities.
 Apathy can be a sign that you aren’t doing as well as you could be.
 Not caring about things you used to love, losing your appetite, or feeling nothing in emotional moments can point to issues with depression or an anxiety disorder.
 A clinician can help you find the right treatment options to help you feel like yourself again.

-7. You’ve tried everything, and nothing seems to help.
+7. You’ve tried everything, and nothing seems to help, so you’re seeking therapy.

 Your mental health condition is chronic, so you may constantly be trying new techniques to cope with your panic attacks or emotional distress.
 Many different attempts to feel okay can take their toll.
 Feeling hopeless or like you’ll never find relief or happiness may indicate a need for professional help.
 Extreme hopelessness can ultimately lead to desperate behavior or even self-harm.
 A counselor can help you get out of that negative headspace and find ways to cope healthily.